-In 2004/05, 47 students were employed through the CareerOptions program.
-Forty-two students were hired for summer jobs and of these students, 14 were placed in jobs during the school year through Part-Time STEP.
-An additional 5 students that were hired in 2003/04 through Part-Time STEP had their terms extended into 2004/05.
+In 2005/06, 44 students were employed through the CareerOptions program.
+A total of 39 students were hired for full-time summer STEP positions and of these students, 9 were placed in jobs during the school year through part-time STEP.
+An additional 4 students were hired in 2005/06 through Part-Time STEP, with one of these students extended into Full-Time summer STEP.
+One student with a disability was hired for a one-year employment term within the provincial government during 2005/06.

-In 2004/05, CareerOptions expenditures for programs and services eligible for cost sharing under LMAPD totalled \$168.5.
+In 2005/06, CareerOptions expenditures for programs and services eligible for cost sharing under LMAPD totaled \$153.9.
 The following table provides a breakdown of these expenditures.